yuha-yuha/DevMomentAPI/README.md

 # DevMomentAPI

-this makes json API server from json format.
+## overview
+ this is mockAPI tool.
+ write API specification to Json file
 ## USAGE
 Write json moment api format `./sample.json` at the now.